 If all of these concepts and tools sound like a foreign language to you right now, don’t worry about it.
 Simply start by gaining an overview of the different tools and design models, and you will find that familiarity will become second nature.

-Step 3: Expand Your Knowledge in Other Areas of iOS Software Development
+Step 3: Expand Your Knowledge With Essential iOS Developer Skills

 After you understand how to code and the environment that you use to build your iOS apps, it’s now time to expand your knowledge into other areas that will give your apps a professional polish.
-Understanding these areas is what will allow you to grow your skill level and eventually become an expert.
+Understanding these areas is what will give you the opportunity to grow your skill level and eventually become an expert.

 There are many areas of knowledge that you can branch out into.
 Have a look at the iOS skills matrix above to get an idea of the things that you need to know.
 Also, understanding the following areas of knowledge will have a massive impact on your iOS development journey: